 The improved trace recorder library is the biggest change in Tracealyzer v3.1, at least for FreeRTOS, Micrium and SafeRTOS.
 We have merged snapshot and streaming support into a single recorder module that support both modes, and improved the API and documentation to make it easier to use.
 If you are using an older version of the [...]

 Floating network licenses offer a flexible licensing solution for most development teams.
 With a floating license, you can install the tool on any number of computers, but the number of concurrent users is limited by the license server.
-Our floating licenses have a linger time, i.e., a minimum session time during which the license is [...]
+If you need to support more concurrent users, you can extend the license to multiple floating seats.
+Our [...]

 If you have a node-locked license for a Percepio Tracealyzer software and wish to move it to another computer, please complete Percepio License Migration Request and send a signed copy to firstname.lastname@example.org.